osmandapp/web/main/docs/user/navigation/routing/pedestrian-routing.md

 ## Other Routing Settings

 - The routing algorithm can also take into account temporary limitations specified in OpenStreetMap.
-This can be done by using *[<Translate android="true" ids="temporary_conditional_routing"/>](../routing/osmand-routing.md#consider-temporary-limitations)* option.
+This can be done using *[<Translate android="true" ids="temporary_conditional_routing"/>](../routing/osmand-routing.md#consider-temporary-limitations)* option.
 Note that in some cases, information from OSM can be outdated.

 - In the [*Recalculate route section*](../../navigation/guidance/navigation-settings.md#recalculate-route) of the *Route parameters*, you can enable and adjust route recalculation options.